jtann5/HTMX/README.md

 Product Page - Uses a template returned by HTMX and populated with an SQL query and flask.

 Product Not Found - Uses HTMX to return content.

+# Objectives

+Our objective was to leverage HTMX to design and implement a custom web application, featuring tab functionalities and utilizing HTMX features such as hx-confirmation, hx-get, and hx-target.
+Our goal was to create a functional website, demonstrating the versatility and effectiveness of HTMX in enhancing user interactions within web applications.
+We also demonstrated that you can make a Full-Stack web app with a minimal use of JavaScript, with only a couple functions on the front-end.

 # Tech Summary